arjunshenoymec/terma/README.md

 **Interactive subprocess**: Would enable the users to execute commands which trigger interactive processes from with in the terma console.

+**Error Explanation** : In case of errors, it would be handy to get an explanation for the errors along with possible actions to resolve them.

 More suggestions and contributions welcome :)